LLC S Corp Or C Corp: Everything You Need to Know

 - You want flexible profit and loss sharing among members.

 With all of the different benefits and liabilities of each type of corporation, it is a good idea to consult a professional who can help you understand how to maximize the benefits and decrease your liability.
 If you need help with an LLC, S corp, or C corp, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.